Skip to main content

 Note: If detectDocumentAfterSnap is enabled, the onSnappedDocumentResult callback provides the cropped image of the detected document (as an ImageRef) along with the document detection result.

-From there, you can pass the returned ImageRef object into ScanbotSdk.document.createDocumentFromImageRefs(...) (for a new document), add pages to an existing document by calling ScanbotSdk.document.addPagesFromImageRefs(...), or just use them as ImageRefs for further processing.
+From there, you can pass the returned ImageRef object into ScanbotSdk.document.createDocumentFromImageRefs(...) to create a new document, add pages to an existing document by calling ScanbotSdk.document.addPagesFromImageRefs(...), or use the ImageRef objects directly for further processing.

-Optional: if you need to configure document creation (e.g., document image size limit, enable/disable detection), use the options parameter and pass CreateDocumentOptions in createDocumentFromImageRefs(...) or AddPageOptions in addPagesFromImageRefs(...).
+Optional: If you need to configure document creation (e.g., document image size limit or enable/disable detection), use the options parameter and pass CreateDocumentOptions in createDocumentFromImageRefs(...) or AddPageOptions in addPagesFromImageRefs(...).

 Create a Document